spookysalsa/medermade.github.io/week-3/challenges/20-factorial/README.md

 Make sure all the tests pass before moving on.

 ## Release 4: Publish
-When your solution is passing all of the tes2ts, commit and push your changes!
+When your solution is passing all of the tests, commit and push your changes!